JetBlue Airways Corporation (JBLU) Shares Down Despite Recent Market Volatility

-JetBlue Airways Corporation (NASDAQ: JBLU)’s stock price has decreased by -1.23 compared to its previous closing price of 8.16.
-However, the company has seen a fall of -2.30% in its stock price over the last five trading days.
+JetBlue Airways Corporation (NASDAQ: JBLU)’s stock price has decreased by -1.83 compared to its previous closing price of 7.67.
+Despite this, the company has seen a loss of -9.50% in its stock price over the last five trading days.
 Barron’s reported on 03/07/23 that Justice Department Sues to Block JetBlue-Spirit Merger

 Is It Worth Investing in JetBlue Airways Corporation (NASDAQ: JBLU) Right Now?

-, and the 36-month beta value for JBLU is at 1.61.
-Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 10 as “hold,” and 2 as “sell.”
+Moreover, the 36-month beta value for JBLU is 1.61.
+Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 10 as “hold,” and 2 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?